Gastrointestinal Stromal Tumors (GIST)

 About GIST

-Gastrointestinal stromal tumors, also called GIST, are found throughout the gastrointestinal tract.
+Gastrointestinal stromal tumors, also called GIST, are rare tumors found throughout the gastrointestinal tract.
 They originate from the so-called "pacemaker" cells that signal muscles to contract and move food and liquid along the digestive tract.
-Most of these tumors occur in the stomach, but they can also occur in the small intestine, colon, rectum or esophagus.
+Most of these tumors occur in the stomach.
+They can also occur in the small intestine, colon, rectum or esophagus.

 Comprehensive Diagnosis